Nature of the Award

 The SIG ED Student Travel Award is sponsored by SIG ED and is administered by the SIG ED Award Jury comprised of the Chair, Chair-Elect(s), and Program Coordinator of SIG ED.

-- Applicants should submit the following items, by email, to Laura Christopherson [llchrist at email dot unc dot edu] by the deadline of July 15, 2013.
+- Applicants for the 2016 Travel Award should submit the following items, by email, to the SIG ED Award Jury at firstname.lastname@example.org by the deadline of July 15, 2016.

 - Applications should include: